12 powerful Xero integrations & add-ons to grow your business

 Add-ons: extra tools built by Xero itself

-Many add-ons were explicitly built from scratch by Xero, including Xero Projects, Xero Practice Manager, Hubdoc, and WorkflowMax.
+Many add-ons were explicitly built from scratch by Xero, including Xero Projects, Xero Practice Manager, and Hubdoc.
 But the company has also built its own connections to a few key software providers like Microsoft Outlook, Mailchimp, and HubSpot.

 Meanwhile, hundreds of other software providers have built their own Xero integrations.